sidorov-panda/BeaconScan/README.md

 * detect if we enter or exit a `CLBeaconRegion`
 * continuous ranging of multiple iBeacons sharing the same proximity UUID

-These feature work in foreground **and in background** mode of the application.
+These features work in foreground **and in background** mode of the application.

+## Background mode

+The application demonstrates how to request extra background running time before the app is suspended by the system.
+The remaining time countdown can be reset in background by running specific tasks, if such tasks are checked in the "Background modes" Xcode capabilities of the target.
+Here, we use some Speech Synthesizer methodes, encapsulated in AVAudioSessions, with Audio and Play capabilities allowed in background mode.

 # LICENSE